Using fibers leads to huge memory leak

 I tried to use your setting but as you can see in the results files it does not change very much.
 Also I added finalizers to those fibers to make sure that they are garbage collected and most of them are.
 So why is the memory increasing when new fibers can use the memory allocated by the old, unused, garbagecollected fibers ?
 Am I misunderstanding something?

-Updated by normalperson (Eric Wong) over 6 years ago
+Updated by normalperson (Eric Wong) almost 10 years ago

 "rupert (Robert Pankowecki)" email@example.com wrote: